 The first thing to do is select a Spectrum game to disassemble.
-For the purpose of this discussion, we'll use Manic Miner (the original Bug Byte version).
+For the purpose of this discussion, we'll use Hungry Horace.
 To build a pristine snapshot of the game, run the following command in the directory where SkoolKit was unpacked:

+'''

-\$ tap2sna.py @examples/manic\miner.t2s
+$ tap2sna.py @examples/hungry_horace.t2s

+'''

-(If that doesn't work, or you prefer to make your own snapshot, just grab a copy of the game, load it in an emulator, and save a Z80 snapshot named manic\miner.z80.)
+(If that doesn't work, or you prefer to make your own snapshot, just grab a copy of the game, load it in an emulator, and save a Z80 snapshot named hungry_horace.z80.)